 The goal of physical therapy is mobility so you can return to your roles at home, in the community and at work.

-Physical therapy gets stroke patients to use limbs that have been weakened or paralyzed so they can walk, sit, stand, and get in and out of bed, a chair and a car safely and all on their own.
+Physical therapy gets you to use limbs that have been weakened or paralyzed so you can walk, sit, stand, and get in and out of bed, a chair and a car safely and all on your own.

 After examining you and evaluating your condition, your physical therapist will develop an individualized plan to help you work toward goals and achieve your best quality of life.